-1. INTRODUCTION
+I. INTRODUCTION

 Availability of small, inexpensive wireless communicating devices has played an important role in moving ad hoc networks closer to reality.
 Consequently, Mobile Ad hoc NETworks (MANETs) are attracting a lot of attention from the research community.
 MANETs are advantageous because of their readily deployable nature as they do not need any centralized infrastructure.
 Since this field is still in its developing stage, not many MANETs have been deployed yet.
 Thus, most of the research in this area is simulation based.
 These simulations have several parameters such as the mobility model, traffic pattern, propagation model, etc to name a few.
-We acknowledge that these and other factors like channel characteristics, MAC effects, etc do impact the protocol performance and the study of the interplay of these factors is very complex.
-In this paper, we focus on developing a detailed approach to study the effect of mobility per se on the performance of reactive MANET routing protocols like DSR [2] and AODV [5].
+We acknowledge that these and other factors like channel characteristics, MAC effects, etc do impact the protocol performance.
+However, we realize that the study of the interplay of these factors may be very complex.
+Hence, in this paper, we only focus on developing a detailed approach to study the effect of mobility on the performance of reactive MANET routing protocols like DSR [2] and AODV [5].